RGLab/cytoverse.org/content/help.md

 ## Bug Reports and Feature Requests

-The Cytoverse team greatly appreciates users bringing any unexpected behavior to our attention as well as requesting additional functionality or documentation that they would be helpful.
+The Cytoverse team greatly appreciates users bringing any unexpected behavior to our attention as well as requesting additional functionality or documentation that they would find helpful.
 For any of these purposes please open an issue on the GitHub page for the relevant package repository, all of which can be found from the [RGLab GitHub homepage](https://github.com/RGLab/).